Robbepop/MK85/README.md

 It parses input SMT-LIB file (see "tests" and "examples"), constructs digital circuit, which is then converted to CNF form using Tseitin transformations.
-This is also called "bitblasting". minisat is then executed, as an external SAT solver.
+This is also called "bitblasting".

 Stay tuned, it will be evolved.